APL syntax and symbols: Operators and axis indicator

-A is ⍉ transposed to a 3 row by 4 col matrix such that rows-cols become exchanged, as symbol ⍉ visually portrays.
+A ⍉ transposed to a 3 row by 4 col matrix such that rows-cols become exchanged, as symbol ⍉ visually portrays.
 Compare the result here to the original matrix stored in A, topmost matrix.
 These types of data transformations are useful in time series analysis and spatial coordinates, just two examples, more exist.

 As a particular case, if the dyadic catenate "," function is followed by an axis indicator (or axis modifier to a symbol/function), it can be used to laminate (interpose) two arrays depending on whether the axis indicator is less than or greater than the index origin (index origin = 1 in illustration below):